Last Updated on

 How to Scale a Fresh Pike

-The pike was, thank God, gutted but I did have to scale it.
+The pike was gutted but I did have to scale it.
 It was something I had never done before, but something I remember my grandmother doing very often.
-And her main complain about it: the scales to be found all around the kitchen several days after scaling the fish and after swiping the floor several times in between…
+And her main complaint about it: the scales to be found all around the kitchen several days after scaling the fish and after swiping the floor several times in between…

 So, if you ever find yourself with a whole pike in your hands, do give this recipe a try, it is so delicious.
 And if you cannot find a pike, I have made this dish with pangasius pieces as well, it was just as good.